axe-api/docs/docs/learn/models.md

 We have also defined data validation rules using the `validations` property.
 This ensures that any data sent by HTTP clients must meet the defined rules before it is accepted and processed by the API.
 This prevents the API from processing invalid data and **guarantees** that all responses are **consistent**.

-One of the great advantages of using Axe API models is that you no longer need traditional **controller** files.
+One of the great advantages of using Axe API models is that you no longer need traditional **Controller** files.
 Axe API handles all the requests automatically based on your models, making development faster and more efficient.

 :::tip
 It's worth noting that all model configurations are `getters`.

-In the future, this will allow developers to define model configurations in YAML or JSON formats, making the API even easier to configure and maintain.
+In the future, this will allow developers to define model configurations in `YAML` or `JSON` formats, making the API even easier to configure and maintain.
 :::

 Overall, Axe API model configurations are a powerful and flexible way to define the behavior of your API.
 With a little bit of configuration, you can ensure that your API works as you want, without the need for complex controllers.